Ensembles vs Committees

 How to spot a Committee?

 Everyone has a veto.
-Opinions calcify into checklists.
-The status quo/path of least resistance is inaction.
+Opinions become checklists, routines, TPS reports.
+The status quo, and path of least resistance, is inaction, which often happens and goes by without acknowledgement.
 The group keeps growing because the qualification for membership is "having a stake".

 How to spot an Ensemble?